 In practice, it is a very serious agency that is responsible for implementing state policy in cyberspace, analyzing the situation in the network, implementing programs to ensure security in the digital environment.
 The department includes 9 departments responsible for analyzing the state of the information space, coordinating work to ensure information security, international cooperation, controlling mobile Internet, disseminating online news, and so on.
 The structure also includes three Centers that deal with the response to cyberthreats, research work, collection and processing of public statements about the distribution of malicious information in the network.

-All this shows that China today is the largest cyber-country in East Asia, with serious production, technology, scientific and other opportunities in the field of ICT, with a strong potential for control over cyberspace.
+All this suggests that China today is the largest cyberpower in East Asia, with serious industrial, technological, scientific and other capabilities in the field of ICT, with a powerful potential to control cyberspace.

-By the way, at the same Fourth World Conference on Internet Governance in Wuzhen, with which we began this story, a report was presented on the development of the world's network resources, as well as the index of global Internet development developed by Chinese analysts.
-The index includes 38 countries of the world, which occupy a leading position in the development of digital space.
-The index took into account such indicators as infrastructure development, innovation potential, general industry development, application of Internet applications, provision of cybersecurity and Internet governance.
-According to the findings of Chinese analysts, the first three places are shared by the US, PRC and the Republic of Korea.
-Russia, according to experts of the Celestial Empire, is at 18 place, somewhere between Denmark and Italy.
+By the way, at the same fourth World Conference on Internet Governance in Wuzheng, with which we began this story, a report on the development of network resources in the world was presented, as well as an index of global Internet development developed by Chinese analysts.
+The index includes 38 countries of the world that hold leading positions in the development of the digital space.
+The index took into account such indicators as infrastructure development, innovation potential, general industry development, the use of Internet applications, cybersecurity and Internet governance.
+According to the conclusions of Chinese analysts, the first three places are shared by the United States, China and the Republic of Korea.
+Russia, according to experts from the Middle Kingdom, is in 18th place, somewhere between Denmark and Italy.

 In other words, until recently China, which modestly kept in digital shadow, now claims that it has outgrown the status of the strongest regional Internet power and moves to a new level of the global cyber superpower.

-Thus, China is already ready on an equal footing with the main centers of management of the digital sphere and to tackle the problem of Internet governance on a global scale.
+Thus, China is already ready to talk on equal terms with the main centers of digital governance and come to grips with the problem of Internet governance on a global scale.

-The modern Internet phenomenon is transnational.
-Its functioning, most of the infrastructure and management are provided not by states, but by private companies, not only software developers and manufacturers of network equipment, but also large financiers and scientists.
-Undoubtedly, the role of the state in regulating activities in the network is increasing, and correlates with such problems as streamlining the activities of the national segments of the web, ensuring information security, and creating a legal platform for the Internet.
-But it should be recalled that, despite the fact that there is no single center for cyberspace management, key positions in this area are taken by the United States already by virtue of the fact that it is here that the standards for the functioning of the network are developed and implemented, new services are created, network hardware.
-In addition, it is the United States that is the key point where all the threads of the World Wide Web are flocking, and where they are often pulled for these threads.
+The modern Internet is a transnational phenomenon.
+Its operation, most of the infrastructure and management are provided not by states, but by private companies, including not only software developers and manufacturers of network equipment, but also large financiers and scientists.
+Of course, the role of the state in regulating activities in the network is increasing, and correlates with such problems as streamlining the activities of national segments of the "web", ensuring information security, and forming a legal platform for the Internet.
+But at the same time, it is worth recalling that, despite the fact that there is no single cyberspace control center, the key positions in this area are occupied by the United States due to the fact that it is here that network operating standards are developed and implemented, new services are created, and basic network hardware.
+In addition, it is the United States that is the key point where all the threads of the World Wide Web flock, and from where these threads are often pulled.

 The exacerbated discussions between China and the United States on mutual cyber threats are only a manifestation of the real situation when two queens on a chessboard begin to argue.
 But they not only argue, but also try to negotiate during meetings of the working group on information security within the framework of the US-China strategic dialogue.

-Accusations against China of hacking attacks on critical infrastructure facilities for the United States are just a reason to put pressure on Beijing.
-Because the Americans are doing the same all over the world, including in relation to their allies.
-In cyberspace there are no patrons, here every man for himself.
-And it’s not even the case that some advanced Chinese high school student or student illegally entered the Pentagon’s information network and hoisted the national flag of the People’s Republic of China on the home page of the US Defense Ministry’s public website.
+Accusations against China of hacker attacks on critical infrastructure facilities for the United States are just an excuse to put pressure on Beijing.
+Because the Americans are doing the same all over the world, including with regard to their own allies.
+There are no patrons of art in cyberspace, here everyone is for himself.
+And the point is not even that some advanced Chinese high school student or student illegally entered the Pentagon's information network and planted the state flag in the PRC on the home page of the US Department of Defense's public website.

-For Americans, the headache is the speed with which China is closing the gap between the emergence of the latest ICT development in the world and the beginning of its industrial production in the PRC.
-The gap between the appearance of the first PS and the start of their production in China was a little over 10 years.
-The gap between the appearance of the Apple iPhone and the first Chinese smartphone close in parameters to it was 1,5-2 of the year.
-And today, smartphones Huawei, Xiaomi have become very worthy competitors to the famous product of Apple.
+For Americans, a headache is the speed with which China is closing the gap between the emergence of the latest ICT developments in the world and the start of its industrial production in the PRC.
+The gap between the appearance of the first PS and the beginning of their production in China was just over 10 years.
+The gap between the appearance of the Apple iPhone and the first Chinese smartphone close to it in terms of parameters was 1,5-2 years.
+Moreover, today smartphones Huawei, Xiaomi have become very worthy competitors to the famous product of Apple.

-A similar trend is observed in the development and industrial development of more complex network equipment, including the most sophisticated technologies for repelling cyberthreats.
-For now, the quality of Chinese products lags behind the European or American.
-But this circumstance is not an obstacle to progress.
-In other words, today a situation has arisen in which the monopoly of US companies and their allies in the production of network components, as well as in the field of Internet governance and control, is being seriously tested.
+A similar trend is observed in the development and commercialization of more sophisticated network equipment, including the most sophisticated technologies for repelling cyber threats.
+The quality of Chinese products is still lagging behind European or American ones.
+But this circumstance is not an obstacle to moving forward.
+In other words, today a situation has arisen in which the monopoly of US companies and their allies in the production of network components, as well as in the field of governance and control over the Internet, is being seriously tested.

-So far, the principle of "who controls cyberspace, controls the world," works for America and its allies, but it is already clear that a new player has invaded this sphere.
-And here he does not behave like a bear in a china shop, but rather as a balanced panda, who feels comfortable in digital bamboo thickets.
-And it is quite obvious that the world is on the verge of meeting with a new cyber superpower.
+So far, the principle "who controls cyberspace controls the world" works for America and its allies, but it is already clear that a new player has invaded this area.
+And here he does not behave like a bear in a china shop, but rather like a level-headed panda, comfortable in digital bamboo thickets.
+And it is quite clear that the world is on the verge of meeting a new cyber superpower.